 At Maple Leaf Foods, we will realize our vision to be the most sustainable protein company on earth, now as a more focused, purpose-driven consumer packaged goods company.
-The new Pork Company will be unleashed as a world-leading pork business, taking advantage of its unique business model and unlocking its own significant growth potential.
+The new pork company will be unleashed as a world-leading pork business, taking advantage of its unique business model and unlocking its own significant growth potential.
 The two companies will continue to have an enduring strategic relationship.
-Maple Leaf Foods will continue as a key shareholder in the new Pork Company and will also serve as an anchor customer.
-An evergreen supply agreement between the two organizations will play an essential role in delivering value for both companies, while at the same time allowing each to pursue their individual value-creation opportunities.

-Also important to emphasize that our commitment to sustainability and shared value creation will not change.
+Maple Leaf Foods will continue as a key shareholder in the new pork company and will also serve as an anchor customer.
+An evergreen supply agreement between the two organizations will play an essential role in delivering value for both companies, while at the same time allowing each to pursue their individual value creation opportunities.
+It's also important to emphasize that our commitments to sustainability and shared value creation will not change.
 This transaction will support the continuation of our leading sustainability practices across both companies, which remain foundational to who we are and what we do.

 We are confident that the separation of Maple Leaf Foods into two standalone businesses will offer a clear path to unlocking value at both companies.
 Maple Leaf will continue to be led by me as Chief Executive Officer, David Smales as Chief Financial Officer, and Adam Grogan as Chief Operating Officer.

-The new Pork Company will enter the market as an independent producer of high-quality Canadian pork products with a diversified customer base led by Dennis Organ, who is currently the President of our Pork business.
+The new pork company will enter the market as an independent producer of high-quality Canadian pork products with a diversified customer base led by Dennis Organ, who is currently the president of our pork business.
 Dennis is a distinguished industry executive who joined us in 2023 after more than 27 years of experience in the North American food industry, including 11 years with Smithfield Foods, where he held a variety of roles, including CEO.

-Investors will have increased visibility into two separate investment opportunities, each benefiting from a sharpened focus on execution from a dedicated management team with deep industry experience and an unwavering commitment to long-term success from the organizations.
+Investors will have increased visibility into two separate investment opportunities, each benefiting from a sharpened focus on execution from a dedicated management team with deep industry experience and an unwavering commitment to longterm success of their organizations.
 We believe this will ultimately lead to proper recognition of their values by the market.

-Maple Leaf Foods will be composed of our Prepared Meats, our Poultry, and our Plant Protein businesses, where our engagement with customers and consumers is strong and enduring.
-We have the number one and number two packaged meats brands in Canada, Schneiders and Maple Leaf, and the number one sustainable meats brand in Canada and number three in the US in Greenfield Natural Meat.
-We also have the number one brand in fresh poultry in Maple Leaf Prime; the number one Halal fresh poultry brand in Mina Halal, and a portfolio of leading brands in the US Plant Protein category through the combination of Lightlife, Field Roast and Chao cheese.
-These leading brands, supported by a broad portfolio of regional and specialty brands, are engaged in more than 20 product categories distributed through thousands of North American grocery stores and available to consumers across the vast offering of North American foodservice operations.
+Maple Leaf Foods will be composed of our prepared meats, our poultry, and our plant protein businesses, where our engagement with customers and consumers is strong and enduring.
+We have the number-one and number-two packaged meats brands in Canada, Schneiders and Maple Leaf, and the number-one sustainable meats brand in Canada and number-three in the US in Greenfield Natural Meats.
+We also have the number-one brand in fresh poultry in Maple Leaf Prime, the number-one Halal fresh poultry brand in Mina Halal, and a portfolio of leading brands in the US plant protein category through the combination of Lightlife, Field Roast, and Chao cheese.
+These leading brands, supported by a broad portfolio of regional and specialty brands, are engaged in more than 20 product categories distributed throughout thousands of North American grocery stores and available to consumers across the vast offering of North American food service operations.